 - Benchmarking results based on a set of indicators

 Information Systems Architecture sub-capability and its dimensions

-Information Systems Architecture is one of the five sub-capabilities of the ‘Orange’ model of data management that is explained in Data Management Maturity 101: What is a data management maturity assessment and why does a company need it?.
-The overview of the model is showed in Figure 1.
+Information Systems Architecture is one of the five sub-capabilities of the ‘Orange’ data management model explained in Data Management Maturity 101: What is a data management maturity assessment, and why does a company need it?
+The overview of the model is shown in Figure 1.

 In the context of the “Orange” model, ‘information systems architecture’ is a business capability that ensures deliverables of data and application architecture required for designing data